-- Scenario: During the migration of a Configuration Manager from one computer to another, you attempted to redefine a broker in the new Configuration Manager and use the Configuration Manager Proxy to modify the broker reference's unique identifier (UUID). - Explanation: This is not a valid procedure for migration.
-In order to migrate a Configuration Manager from one machine to another, use one of the following methods: - Use the mqsibackupconfigmgr command to back up the Configuration Manager on the source computer, and use the mqsirestoreconfigmgr command on the target computer to move the Configuration Manager. - Specify the source computer's DB2 data source on the mqsicreateconfigmgr command. - Solution: Delete the Configuration Manager on the target computer and follow the instructions given in the appropriate topic: - Migrating a Configuration Manager from Version 2.1 - Migrating a Configuration Manager from Version 5.0
+- Scenario: During the migration of a Version 5.0 Configuration Manager from one computer to a second computer, you tried to redefine a broker in the new Configuration Manager and use the Configuration Manager Proxy to modify the broker reference's unique identifier (UUID). - Explanation: This procedure is not valid for migration.
+To migrate a Version 5.0 Configuration Manager from one computer to another, use one of the following methods: - Use the mqsibackupconfigmgr command to back up the Configuration Manager on the source computer, and use the mqsirestoreconfigmgr command on the target computer to move the Configuration Manager. - Specify the source computer's DB2 data source on the mqsicreateconfigmgr command. - Solution: Delete the Configuration Manager on the target computer and follow the instructions given in the appropriate topic: - Migrating a Configuration Manager from Version 5.0